ljdursi/dursi-blog/_posts/2019-01-19-what-are-national-research-computing-platforms-for-now.md

 like FPGAs, RDMA-enabled networking, and ARM processors are readily available on commercial cloud providers, leaving fewer and fewer use cases where in house provision of computer resources remains a necessity.
-Those use cases are important — they include the historically significant multi-rack HPC users, and the stewardship of data with the strictest regulatory on-premises requirements — but they represent a minority of computational science needs.
+Those use cases are important — they include multi-rack HPC users, and the stewardship and analysis of data with the strictest regulatory on-premises requirements — but they represent a minority of computational science needs.